DS 7 E-TENSE reliability & safety rating

-Proven hardware from other PSA Group brands and a decent showing in Euro NCAP crash testing provide reassurance for potential DS 7 owners
+Proven hardware from other Stellantis Group brands and a decent showing in Euro NCAP crash testing provide reassurance for potential DS 7 owners

 |Euro NCAP||Adult protection||Child protection||Safety assist|

 The DS 7 has all the makings of a safe and reliable car.
 Its independent crash-test results were very good and it comes with a wide range of active safety systems designed to prevent you having a crash in the first place.
 On the reliability front, even though DS is a relatively young brand, it's part of the wider Stellantis Group and the DS 7's sister models from Peugeot and Citroen have done well in this area in recent years.

 DS is a relatively new brand to the UK market that still sells cars in small numbers, so there isn't a great deal of long-term reliability data to go on.
 However, the brand uses a great deal of components from sister firms Citroen and Peugeot, so solid assumptions can be made.

 Neither the DS brand or any of its models made an appearance in the 2022 Driver Power owner satisfaction survey.
 However, sister company Peugeot finished fourth in the list of best car brands, with owners commended the reliability of their cars, while Citroen came in 14th.